carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 ~~~
 {: .output}

+Now, we can run pandoc on our README.md file by including our current directory and
-We give Docker access to the contents of the local directory using the following command:
+the README.md file as part of the `docker run` command:

 ~~~
 docker run -v ${PWD}:/tmp pandoc/core /tmp/README.md